-The indicated data description clause is repeated for the same subject.
+The indicated data description clause is repeated for the same subject or is redundant with the same clause specified for a parent of the data description entry.

 0142: E User-defined word previously defined for use that does not permit its use as data-name.